Drayux/Neon/README.md

 - cqueues: Lua event handling and socket management [Artix/Arch package: `lua-cqueues`]
 > [CQueues Homepage](https://25thandclement.com/~william/projects/cqueues.html)

-- openssl (lua bindings): Library for SSL/TLS cryptography protcol (Transport Layer Security, aka HTTPS/WSS) [Artix/Arch package: `lua-luaossl`]
-> Twitch requires TLS for the use of its API

 - **Unix-based operating system** (aka this does _not_ work on Windows)
 > This isn't an effort to spite Windows users, merely an unfortuante effect of how the platforms differ with regard to networking events, as it pertains to the `cqueues` dependency